pypa/packaging.python.org/source/tutorials/distributing-packages.rst

   },

 List additional relevant URLs about your project.
-This is the place to link to bug trackers, source repositories, or links for supporting package development.
+This is the place to link to bug trackers, source repositories, or where to support package development.
 The string of the key is the exact text that will be displayed on PyPI.